ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification

-From the results reported in Figure \ref{fig:tiny_imagenet_350_acc} and Figures \ref{fig:tiny_imagenet_200_acc}, \ref{fig:cifar100_acc} in the supplementary material, we can observe that the ExCon (B) methods generalize better than SupCon(Ori) on the CIFAR-100 classification task.
+From the results reported in Figure \ref{fig:classification_main_text}, we can observe that the ExCon (B) methods generalize better than SupCon(Ori) on the CIFAR-100 classification task.
 The gaps in terms of top-1 classification accuracy are even more significant for the Tiny ImageNet classification task.
-This is in line with what has been already pointed out in section \ref{experiments} regarding the incorporation of the explanation-driven augmentations at the start of the iterative training procedure.
-When the task in question involves higher resolution input (more input features), more examples, and a larger number of classes, the job of capturing task-relevant semantics and separating it from the spurious features becomes easier for the model.
-The capability of the ExCon(B) methods to take into account task-relevant features in order to embed representations of the same class as well as their explanations closer to each other in the embedding space and to push further further apart representations of different classes helps the model to perform the classification task at hand.
-This is illustrated in the t-SNE plots \cite{van2008visualizing} shown in Figure \ref{fig:baseline_embedding_cifar100} and results in an improvement in the classification accuracy.
+This suggests a fact that when the task in question involves higher resolution input (more input features), more examples, and a larger number of classes, the job of capturing task-relevant semantics and separating it from the spurious features becomes easier for the model.
+The capability of the ExCon(B) methods to (a) take into account task-relevant features in order to embed representations of the same class (as well as their explanations) closer to each other in the embedding space and (b) push apart representations of distinct classes helps the model perform the classification task at hand.
+This is illustrated in the t-SNE plots \cite{van2008visualizing} shown in Figure \ref{fig:baseline_embedding_cifar100}.

-The iterative training procedure proves to be beneficial.
-The ExCon(B) methods as well as SupCon outperform SupConOri on both the CIFAR-100 and the Tiny Imagenet classification tasks.
-We achieve a slight improvement when using the AutoAugment strategy \cite{cubuk2018autoaugment} instead of the standard random augmentations and when we opt for Adam \cite{kingma2014adam} as optimizer.